November 20, 2021

 Ad for Election Day, 1918

 “Arizona has a compulsory vaccination law, but it has long been a dead letter,” the Citizen wrote.
 “There has been so much opposition to it that public health officers have never tried to enforce it.”
-That was until the Spring of 1918 when Dr. WO Sweek, Secretary of the state board of health, decided it was necessary to require children to be vaccinated in order to attend school.
+That was until the Spring of 1918 when Dr. WO Sweek, Secretary of the state board of health, decided it was necessary to require children to be vaccinated to attend school.

 November 13, 2021